SnehaEkka/causal-inference/02-rocket-fuel-digital-ads-case/README.md

 - Detailed user-level data including conversion outcomes, total impressions, and timing characteristics of ad exposures.
 - Business metrics such as campaign profitability, ROI, impression-response relationships, and temporal variation in ad effectiveness.
 - A critical look at experimental design tradeoffs, including the size of control groups and implications for statistical power.

-*Note: This case study was provided exclusively for academic use under a restricted license from the University of California at Berkeley Haas School of Business and cannot be redistributed.
-Interested users should obtain the case directly from official academic sources or course materials.*

 ## Business Objective